-

 Bio

-The Bulldogs finished fourth in the MACCC, then won in the quarterfinals over Coahoma to advance to Clinton where they lost to eventual region champions Jones.
+In 2022-23, the Bulldogs finished fourth in the MACCC, then won in the quarterfinals over Coahoma to advance to Clinton where they lost to eventual region champions Jones.
 She developed Simaru Fields into an All-Region performer who earned a spot playing in the NJCAA Women’s Basketball Coaches Association All-Star Weekend in Atlanta as part of the top 40 prospects.

 She spent the previous three years as the assistant at Northwest Mississippi, and she helped immediately turn around the Rangers.
 They went 17-10 in her first season, making a run to the NJCAA Region 23 Tournament championship game.
 Known for her player development skills, two members of that squad signed to play at Mississippi College.
 Northwest made it to the MACCC Tournament semifinals in 2022 and finished the season 15-11.